thacherT1D/webdevstuff/Auth/User_Authentication.desc.md

 - Explain why is authentication important.
 - Use bcrypt to authenticate a user.
 - Explain what a JSON Web Token (JWT) is.
+- Explain why a JSON Web Token (JWT) is important.
 - Build an authentication route that produces a JWT.
 - Explain what authorization is.
 - Explain why authorization is important.